Why Administrators Have Way Too Much Power

-A proper approach to Office 365 permissions and privileges is partitioning permissions based on roles through truly fine-grained RBAC, resulting in far fewer, truly trusted global administrators.
+A proper approach to Office 365 permissions and privileges is partitioning permissions based on roles through RBAC, resulting in far fewer, truly trusted global administrators.
 These global admins are augmented by a set of local, or business unit focused admins with no global access, all leading to far better protection for your Office 365 environment.

 Using a simple, intuitive interface, CoreView lets IT segment the Office 365 tenant in myriad ways — for example, by department, business unit, or location.
 After these groups are set up, IT can dive deeper, using CoreView’s RBAC capabilities to define specific permissions for administrators who then can only perform certain tasks and only against a specific subset of users.

 CoreView further allows you to fine-tune what actions each admin can perform, and which reports they can see.
-Instead of using the Office 365 Admin Center, your administrators simply log into the CoreAdmin portal.
+Instead of using the native Office 365 Admin Center, your administrators simply log into the CoreView portal.
 Here, they are limited to making changes only to their assigned users, and can only perform actions they are specifically assigned.
 Find out more by reading our Learn to Love Office 365 Role-Based Access Control blog.

 Doug Barney was the founding editor of Redmond Magazine, Redmond Channel Partner, Redmond Developer News and Virtualization Review.
 Doug also served as Executive Editor of Network World, Editor in Chief of AmigaWorld, and Editor in Chief of Network Computing.